kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 fumbled around and took a little tumble while attempting to ski in tour mode (lesson learned: don't attempt this when you're tired and carrying a heavy backpack!!).
-I cornered a large boulder to find the other two excitedly exploring a small cave.
+I cornered a large boulder to find the them excitedly exploring a small cave.
 A few shovels of snow enabled entry to the area beneath the boulder.
 The floor was uneven, and the roof only a few feet high, so I opted to dig a snow cave/platform in the drift at the entrance, while the other two made themselves cosy on the rocks.

+This is our first unplanned bivy, and it makes me realise how much easier it is to make the decision when you're carrying the gear to make it comfortable.
+An interesting dichotomy, as the extra gear probably slowed us down, partly contributing to our trouble.

+In the morning we dug a couple of snow pits outside our shelter to discover that we had good reason to be concerned, the results of the compresssion tests did little to assure us that the slope above would have been fine.